Sexuality and Intimacy

 • Difficulty expressing needs: Again, this may stem from feeling undeserving of another's support.
 Since partners are unable to "mind read," those needs go unfulfilled, which then confirms the person's feelings that he or she is unworthy.

 Many people find discussing their sexuality both stressful and uncomfortable.
-My goal is to provide a healing environment where you can talk about your problems openly.
+My goal is to provide a healing environment where you can talk about openly without shame.
 Doing so gives you the opportunity to formulate your sexual identity, achieve personal growth, and feel more comfortable with your sexuality.
-Issues addressed during therapy include attachment issues, fears of intimacy, and sexual anxieties.
+I use a variety of therapeutic approaches to help you navigate sexual challenges, including:

 It takes a lot of courage to reach out for help regarding sexuality, and many have been suffering for years.
 I provide a safe and affirming environment to help you feel supported in exploring any concerns you might have related to sex and/or intimacy, and hopefully allow you to feel more comfortable when communicating about sex.